Igalia/explainers/canvas-formatted-text/chromium-implementation-notes.md

 Here is a summary of the implementation details of this spec in Chromium.
 Its function is to illustrate some of the potential challenges of a placeElement implementation.

 ## Render Canvas Descendants
-The following changes are needed to layout and paint canvas descendants so their image can be used by drawImage/texImage2D/externalTexImage2D:
+The following changes are needed to layout and paint canvas descendants so their image can be used by placeElement and drawImage/texImage2D/externalTexImage2D:

 * **Layout for canvas children:** Generally children of replaced elements are ignored by layout.
 The exception to this has been video elements which use a shadow DOM to render controls: LayoutMedia::CanHaveChildren.
 If a canvas uses the proposed APIs above, this mode will be supported for canvas as well.